From home to hospitality: Evaluating the pros and cons of Airbnb for self-employed landlords

 If you live in the countryside or the suburbs, you may want to consider buying a holiday home in the city for a change of scene.
 City life can be fun and fast-paced, so you may only like to experience it occasionally rather than living there on a permanent basis.

 When looking for a property in the city, think about a city that’s either close to you or that’s easily accessed by plane, train, bus or car.
-Choose a city that you love and that has lots of exciting attractions to visit on your vacation.
-If you love casinos or beach life, why not look at new luxury apartments in Atlantic City, NJ, or, if you enjoy taking in a live show, consider a second home near Broadway, NYC.
+Choose a city that you love and that has lots of exciting attractions to visit on your holiday.
+Love casinos or beach life?
+Why not look at new luxury apartments in Atlantic City, NJ?
+Or, if you enjoy taking in a live show, consider a second home near Broadway, NYC.

-Choose a property such as an apartment that doesn’t need too much maintenance during the time you’re not occupying the property.
+Choose a property such as a flat that doesn’t need too much maintenance during the time you’re not occupying the property.
 You may even want to let the property to tenants for part of the year.

 Arial view of beachfront properties